Keith-Web3/WhatsappMe/README.md

 ### Preparing Chat Data

-4. Export your WhatsApp chat data.
+4. Navigate to your whatsapp app, enter a chat and export the chat excluding media files.

 5. Create an `allchats.txt` file using the provided `allchats.txt.example` file as a guide.